AlexandrPoddubsky/drujax/readme.md

 Drujax adds a seperate page--drujax.tpl.php file which is rendered on ajax requests without html.tpl.php and page.tpl.php.
 Everything stays the same on normal page requests.

-Drujax also makes use of jquery address push states.
+Drujax makes use of jquery address push states.
 Every content link will automaticly load your page content through ajax.

 Documentation
 =============